ietf-wg-mpls/drafts/draft-dt-mpls-miad-usecases.md

 the MPLS data plane encapsulations, including Segment Routing (SR) with MPLS data plane (SR-MPLS).

-IOAM data are added after the bottom of the label stack.
-The IOAM data fields can be of fixed or incremental size as defined in {{?I-D.ietf-ippm-ioam-data}}.  {{?I-D.gandhi-mpls-ioam}} describes applicability of IOAM to MPLS dataplane.
+The IOAM data may be added after the bottom of the MPLS label stack.
+The IOAM data fields can be of fixed or incremental size as defined in
+{{?I-D.ietf-ippm-ioam-data}}.  {{?I-D.gandhi-mpls-ioam}} describes
+applicability of IOAM to MPLS dataplane.
 The encapsulating MPLS node needs to know if the decapsulating MPLS node can process the IOAM data before adding it in the packet.
+In HbH IOAM mode, nodes that are capable of processing IOAM will intercept and process the IOAM data.
+The presence of IOAM data will be transparent to nodes that does not support or do not participate in the IOAM process.

 ## Network Slicing

-{{?I-D.ietf-teas-ietf-network-slices}} specifies the definition of a network slice for use within the IETF and discusses the general framework for requesting and operating IETF Network Slices, their characteristics, and the necessary system components and interfaces.
+{{?I-D.ietf-teas-ietf-network-slices}} specifies the definition of an IETF Network Slice.
+It further discusses the general framework for requesting and operating IETF Network Slices, their characteristics, and the necessary system components and interfaces.